Should you renew your small business loan? Learn what a loan renewal is, how to renew a loan and what fees are involved.

 Gain Access to Funds Earlier

-Applying for a loan renewal may enable you to access funds at an earlier date than you otherwise would.
-Some loan renewal clauses allow you to apply for a renewal well before your original loan matures.
+Applying for a loan renewal means you may be able to access funds at an earlier date than you otherwise would.
+Some loan renewal clauses allow you to apply for renewal well before your original loan matures, such as after you’ve paid off 50% of your total financing amount.
 This can be advantageous if you need quick access to capital.

 Delay Interest Payments